“Born to Run” was published five years ago this spring.

 5. Numerous books have been written about running form, minimalist shoes, barefoot running or the spiritual essence of running since “Born to Run” hit bookstores, including “Anatomy for Runners” (Jay Dicharry), “Tread Lightly” (Bill Katovsky and Dr. Peter Larson), “Chi Marathon” by Danny Dreyer, “Eat & Run” (Scott Jurek), and “Natural Running” (Danny Abshire).
 The latest good one worth a read is “The Cool Impossible,” by trainer/coach Eric Orton, who was instrumental in teaching McDougall how to run better and become more fit.

-6. Originally, reports said actor/director Peter Sarsgaard would be directing the movie adaptation of “Born to Run” and Jake Gylenhaal, his brother-in-law, was expected to play a lead role.
-An IMDB report said the movie would be produced by the husband-wife team of Frank Marshall and Kathleen Kennedy, who have individually and jointly been tied to many blockbuster productions from Steven Spielberg and Lucasfilm.
-However, McDougall said recently a major shake-up has occurred in the last couple of months.
-A new script was just completed, and a new director should be unveiled soon.
-The goal is still to have it hit movie theaters by 2014.
-Here’s hoping it ranks up there with “Chariots of Fire,” “Without Limits” and “Fire on the Track” as one of the best running movies ever produced.
+6. The movie adaptation of “Born to Run” appears to be stuck in Hollywood.
+Originally, reports said actor/director Peter Sarsgaard would be directing the movie adaptation of “Born to Run” and Jake Gylenhaal, his brother-in-law, was expected to play a lead role.
+An IMDB report later said the movie would be produced by the husband-wife team of Frank Marshall and Kathleen Kennedy, who have individually and jointly been tied to many blockbuster productions from Steven Spielberg and Lucasfilm.
+However, McDougall said in 2013 a major shake-up occurred .
+A new script was expected to be completed last year, and a new director was supposed to be unveiled last summer, but the movie is still listed as being “in development” on film industry websites.